irsbugs/cmrt/Guidelines for data entry.md

 * Federal Electoral Division of Bendigo
 * Federal Electoral Division of Mallee

-Between the Parliament of Australia organanisation these Federal Electoral Division organisations uses the *Electorate* relationship type is used.
+Between the Parliament of Australia organisation these Federal Electoral Division organisations use the *Electorate* relationship type.
 This relationship is permanent.

 Members of Parliament are considered to be *Individual*s in an *Employee* relationship type with their Federal Electoral Division *Organisation*.
-If a Member of Parliament sends a letter, then it is considered to be from the Federal Electoral Division that the Member is the currently the elected representative.
+If a Member of Parliament sends a letter to CMRT, then it is considered to be from the Federal Electoral Division that the Member is currently the elected representative.
 After an election, the CiviCRM *Individual* data may need to be changed to reflect the election result of a replacement of a Member of Parliament.

-As well as the Member of Parliament being an *Employee* of their Federal Electoral Division, there may have associates that are also in the CiviCRM *Individual* database.
+As well as the Member of Parliament being an *Employee* of their Federal Electoral Division, they may have associates that are also in the CiviCRM *Individual* database.
 For example the secretary of a Member of Parliament.
 This secretary will also have a relationship type of *Employee* with the relevant Federal Electoral Division.

+### Organisation -> Government - State Relationship

+The top-level state organisation is:

+* Parliament of Victoria

+CMRT is mostly interested in the State Electorate organisations in the Castlemaine-Maryborough area:

+* State Electorate of Bendigo West
+* State Electorate of Ripon

+These organisations have an *Electorate* relatonship.
+The State Electorates elected member has and *Employee* relationship type.

+### Organisation -> Government - Local Relationship

+CMRT is mostly interested in these top-level local government organisations:

+* Central Goldfields Shire Council
+* Mount Alexander Shire Council

 The Organisation -> Goverment-Federal.
 Consists of only one organisation i.e. Parliament House in Canberra.
 While Parliament House could remain in CiviCRM database as an organisation, its unlikely anyone will use the data to contact someone in Parliament House.